 After that “Golden Age,” many of TV’s most popular programs and sitcoms were later adapted by their authors for presentation on the stage.

-Check out this list of Concord catalog plays and musicals that began on TV, inspired TV adaptations, or thoughtfully muse about a particular TV phenomenon’s impact on culture.
+Check out this list of Concord Theatricals plays and musicals that began on TV, inspired a TV adaptation, or thoughtfully address television’s impact on culture.

 ’Allo ’Allo by Jeremy Lloyd and David Croft (US/UK)